Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/041_First_Missing_Positive.md

 One simple solution is to sort nums first, and then check from the first non-negative number.
 The time compleixty is O(NlogN) and space complexity is O(1).

-Another simple solution is, since in best scenario nums will cover [1,n] so we just need a n+1 counter.
+Another simple solution is, since in best scenario ```nums``` will cover [1,n] so we just need a n+1 counter.
 If a positive number is present in nums, we set ```counter[number - 1] = true```.
 And finally we scan the counter and find the first entry whose value is false.
 In this case, time complexity is O(N) but the space complexity is O(N) too.

-But wait, in this solution, if we can use the input vector as the counter then it is a O(N) time complexity O(1) space complexity solution!
-However, we can't use nums as a counter, instead we just __put every position number at their right position__!
+But wait, in the second solution, if we can use the input vector as the counter then it is a O(N) time complexity O(1) space complexity solution!
+However, we can't use ```nums``` as a counter, instead we just __put every positive number at their right position__!

 For every positive number ```pos_num```, it should be put at index ```pos_num - 1```.